Dr Jessica Bradley

 Jessica’s research mainly focuses on how people make the new from the everyday.
 She explores everyday creativity and engagements with the mundane, approaching from different disciplinary perspectives including creative practice, applied linguistics and ethnography.
 Underpinning all her research is attention to interactions, texts and materiality in terms of artworks and creative outputs.

 She has led and participated in a range of research projects, including international research collaborations.
 Her research sits firmly at the intersections of language and the arts - she was co-founder and co-convenor of the AILA Research Network in Creative Inquiry and Applied Linguistics from 2018-2021, with Lou Harvey and Emilee Moore.
 Her work in the network was pivotal for bringing creative arts-focused research into the field of Applied Linguistics - making space for creative collaborations and expanding beyond more traditional research contexts.
-She has written about this with Lou Harvey here, here and with Lou Harvey and Gameli Tordzro here.
+She has written about this with Lou Harvey in Creative Inquiry in Applied Linguistics: Language, Communication and the Arts, and in Epilogue: Intercultural dialogue, the arts, and (im)possibilities and with Lou Harvey and Gameli Tordzro in Beyond and besides language: intercultural communication and creative practice.
 The AILA network has now been merged with the AHRC LILA (Learning at the Intersections of Language and the Arts) network, for which she was advisor and key contributor.
 She organised and led a double international colloquium at the AILA World Congress in Groningen, Netherlands, 2020 (rescheduled to 2021 due to COVID19).
 With Lou Harvey she was successfully awarded funding from BAAL and Cambridge University Press to run a two-day seminar on creative inquiry in July 2019.
 Her work in this area has international reach and she is regularly invited to be keynote speaker at conferences, to give research seminars and as invited lecturer, including at Jyväskylä University since 2016.

 One of her current research projects focuses on the activities of arts organisations in a post-pandemic world, and she is lead researcher and evaluator for the ‘Re-Emerge’ arts and health programme led by The Art House, Wakefield.
-You can read about the project here, and about a summer exhibition for ArtWalk Wakefield here.
+You can read about the project in this blog, and about a summer exhibition for ArtWalk Wakefield in this blog.

 Recent research projects have included ‘Multilingual Streets: Translating and Curating the Linguistic Landscape’ (2019-2021) which explores young people’s engagement with language diversity in public spaces and brings together creative practice with the study of linguistic landscapes (funded by AHRC OWRI Cross Language Dynamics Reshaping Community flexible funding).
 With colleagues Becky Parry, Yinka Olusoga, Fiona Scott, Catherine Bannister and Julia Bishop she researched children’s engagements with a digital storytelling app for the StoryBox project, funded by AHRC XR Stories and led by a Yorkshire based games developer (2020-2022).